 On the employer side, timely analytics and comprehensive reporting provides the insight that you need to drive business decisions that can help save time and money.
 Having a deep understanding of your employee population allows you to effectively address health care costs through your plan design, pharmacy benefits, and more.

 The Gallup Organization states, “Though more than 85% of large employers offer a wellness program, Gallup research shows that only 60% of U.S. employees are aware that their company offers a wellness program — and only 40% of those who are aware of the program say they actually participate in it.”
 Ultimately, the effectiveness of your wellbeing solution boils down to the number of employees that actively participate.
 There’s nothing worse than investing in a program that nobody knows about, nobody trusts, and nobody uses.

 The best company wellness programs know that a health and wellbeing program isn’t “set it and forget it.”
 And unlike in Field of Dreams, even if you build it, your employees won’t come unless you use consistent, high-touch outreach to drive participation.

 To ensure active, effective employee engagement, your health and wellbeing solution partner must develop a clear, personalized communication plan that cuts through the noise, elicits trust in the program, and incentivizes meaningful participation.
 The plan must take advantage of multiple communication channels, including email, direct mail, texting, personal telephone calls, health and fitness challenges, on-site events, meaningful incentives, and more.
-And don’t forget #2 on our list — using employee data analytics, should be used to customize communication plans so outreach is timely and relevant to each member.
+And don’t forget #2 on our list — using employee data analytics to customize communication plans so outreach is timely and relevant to each member.